ausevo/ausevo.github.io/registration.md

 Please submit your abstract (ca 200 words) and preference for presenting format using the registration link below.

-During registration, please indicate any special needs, including these traleted to caring for accompaning family members.
-If you would like to have your presentation recorder, please also indicate this.
+During registration, please indicate any special needs, including these related to caring for accompanying family members.
+If you would like to have your presentation recorded, please also indicate this.

 ** *Soon to come - link to registration portal* **